David Konstan

 years at Brown University, Providence, RI (where he is Professor Emeritus of Classics and

 Comparative Literature) before joining New York University in 2010.
-He has been a visiting scholar
+He has been a

 at various universities and a Fellow at the National Humanities Center, Research Triangle Park, NC, and